centreon/centreon-documentation/cloud/alerts-notifications/downtimes.md

 -   The **Linked with Hosts** list can be used to choose the host(s) concerned by the recurrent downtime period.
--   If **Linked with Host Groups** is chosen with the list Linked with the host group, all the hosts belonging to this group are concerned by the recurrent downtime period.
+-   If **Linked with Host Groups** is chosen with the list linked with the host group, all the hosts belonging to this group are concerned by the recurrent downtime period.
 -   The **Linked with Services** list can be used to choose the